isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 - Rock formed by solid-state mineralogical, chemical and/or structural changes to a pre-existing rock, in response to marked changes in temperature, pressure, shearing stress and chemical environment.
+- Rock formed by solid-state mineralogical, chemical and/or structural changes to a pre-existing rock, in response to marked changes in temperature, pressure, shearing stress and chemical environment.

 - **Source:**
 Jackson 1997